markcellus/form-js/README.md

 # FormJS

-Allows you easily restyle a native browser's form elements for consistent look and feel across all browsers and falls back to native form elements for mobile.
-Also, provides a simple javascript API to programmatically manipulate form elements.
+Allows you easily re-style native form elements across all browsers and falls back to native form elements for mobile devices.
+Also, provides a simple API to manipulate form elements with javascript.
 Supports IE9+, all modern browsers, and mobile.

 UI Elements include: